tobsirl/HTML-CSS/JonasSchmedtmann/07-Omnifood/content/content.md

 - Navigation
 - Hero
+- Featured in
 - Features
 - How it works
-- Diets
-- Meals
+- Meals (list of diets)
+- Gallery
+- Testimonials
+- Pricing
 - CTA
-- Pricing
-- Testimonials
-- Featured in
 - Footer